 - It is clear that while the club/session/training is running then leaders and coaches have a duty of care to the children that are in their charge.
-This is a principle of good practice and one, which we all should to sign up to.

-- When the session has finished, obligations that we have under guidance, good practice and legislation still remain.
-We still have care and control of the child in the absence of a parent/carer or other responsible adult.

-- To help avoid this situation occurring in the first place, here are some points to consider:

-1. Make sure that Glasgow Lions literature, application forms and consent forms;

-- > Are clear about starting and finishing times of sessions. - Are clear about the expectations of parents/carers not to drop children off too early and collect children promptly when sessions finish. - Ask parents/carers whether they give consent for children to go home unaccompanied (according to their age and stage). - Have a late collection telephone contact and number on Registration Form.

-2. Where possible make sure that there is more than one adult/leader to lock up at the end of a session.

-3. Discuss and rehearse with members of staff/volunteers how to deal with being left alone with a child.
+This is a principle of good practice and one, which we all should to sign up to. - When the session has finished, obligations that we have under guidance, good practice and legislation still remain.
+We still have care and control of the child in the absence of a parent/carer or other responsible adult. - To help avoid this situation occurring in the first place, here are some points to consider: - 1.
+Make sure that Glasgow Lions literature, application forms and consent forms; - Are clear about starting and finishing times of sessions. - Are clear about the expectations of parents/carers not to drop children off too early and collect children promptly when sessions finish. - Ask parents/carers whether they give consent for children to go home unaccompanied (according to their age and stage). - ➤ Have a late collection telephone contact and number on Registration Form. - 2.
+Where possible make sure that there is more than one adult/leader to lock up at the end of a session. - 3.
+Discuss and rehearse with members of staff/volunteers how to deal with being left alone with a child.
 Put preventative measures in place (points 1 and 2) and draw up simple guidelines about how the situation should be dealt with if it arises.
 Although as a general rule we should not put ourselves in the position of being alone with a child there are exceptions and this situation is one of them.
-Remember the welfare of the child has to take precedence, so leaving children alone is not an option.

-4. That you have access to a record of the child's address, contact telephone number and an alternative phone number e.g. of a grandparent or other responsible adult.
+Remember the welfare of the child has to take precedence, so leaving children alone is not an option. - 4.
+That you have access to a record of the child's address, contact telephone number and an alternative phone number e.g. of a grandparent or other responsible adult.
 You need this information to contact the adult responsible for the child and ask them to collect the child.
-If you are unable to contact anyone then you have to make a decision of whether to take the child home yourself (see point 5) or call the police (point 6)

-5. If you are left alone with a child then transparency is the key.
-Keep a record of your actions (use the guidelines above in Transporting Children re; good practice to safeguard member of staff/volunteer) and make sure that you inform Glasgow Lions Safeguarding Officer and parents/carers as soon as possible.

-6. When all else fails call the police.
+If you are unable to contact anyone then you have to make a decision of whether to take the child home yourself (see point 5) or call the police (point 6) - 5.
+If you are left alone with a child then transparency is the key.
+Keep a record of your actions (use the guidelines above in Transporting Children re; good practice to safeguard member of staff/volunteer) and make sure that you inform Glasgow Lions Safeguarding Officer and parents/carers as soon as possible. - 6.
+When all else fails call the police.

-Glasgow Lions Touch Rugby Club Safeguarding Policy 2013

-Use this template for ssessment and Health ar all training sessions to e
+Appendix 14: Risk Assessment and Health and Safety Checks for Training Sessions Use this template for all training sessions to ensure checks & risk assessments have been carried out.
+Copies to be held with appropriate Team Folder and Register

-been carried out:

-Coach Responsible Date

-for Session
+Coach Responsible for Session D ate

-Venue (full address
+Venue (full address with postcode)

-with postcode)

 Location of nearest Telephone/mobile

 Location of first aid kit

-Emergency contact details
+Emergency cor ntact details

 Role Name Location Tel.No.

-Emergency Evacuation Procedures
+Emergency Evacuat tion Procedures

-Go through list and tick when checked Tick √
+Go through list and the Tick √

-All aquipmont is cofe and appropriate
+All equipment is safe

-All equipment is safe and appropriate Playing area has been checked for all potential and actual hazards
+Playing area has been checked for all potential and actual hazards

 Register has been maintained and completed

 Players experience has been established

 Participants clothing, footwear, glasses and jewellery have been checked

-All health and safety procedures, rules of facility/venue and session, hazards and emergency procedures have been
+All health and safety procedures, rules of facility/venue and

+session, hazards and emergency procedures have been

 explained to players

-HAZARDS IDENTIFIED WHEN COACHING

-State any hazards - location, description, level of risk, action taken and how resolved
+HAZARDS IDENTIFIED WHEN COACHING State any hazards - location, description, level of risk, action taken and how resolved

+State any nazards - I ocation, description, leve el of risk, action t aken and now resolved